-PRECIOUS-Gold firms as trade hopes dent dollar; palladium sets record high
+PRECIOUS-Gold firms as trade hopes dent dollar; palladium surges to record

 The platinum group metals (PGM) continued to rise as supply risks increased after South Africa’s Association of Mineworkers and Construction Union (AMCU) planned to extend a strike from Sibanye Gold to other producers in the country, ANZ analysts said in a research note.

-Spot silver rose 0.4 percent to $15.98.
+Spot silver rose 0.1 percent to $15.93 an ounce.
 (Reporting by Swati Verma in Bengaluru Editing by David Goodman)